jaimetur/PhotoMigrator/help/1-command-line-syntax.md

 mode.

 -gtProc,   --google-takeout-to-process <TAKEOUT_FOLDER>
-             Specify the Takeout folder to process.
-If any Zip file is found inside it, the Zip will be extracted to the folder 'Unzipped_Takeout_<TIMESTAMP>', and will use the that folder as input <TAKEOUT_FOLDER>.
+             Process the Takeout folder <TAKEOUT_FOLDER> to fix all metadata and organize assets inside it.
+If any Zip file is found inside it, the Zip will be extracted to the folder '<TAKEOUT_FOLDER>_unzipped_<TIMESTAMP>', and will use the that folder as input <TAKEOUT_FOLDER>.
+             The processed Takeout will be saved into the folder '<TAKEOUT_FOLDER>_processed_<TIMESTAMP>'
              This argument is mandatory to run the Google Takeout Processor Feature.
 -gofs,     --google-output-folder-suffix <SUFFIX>
              Specify the suffix for the output folder.
 Default: 'processed'